gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/Quick_Guide/1_LV_Exploration_Grashopper.rst

 To it, you connect the PublishMaterial_ |PublishMaterial_icon| and the PublishGeometry_ |PublishGeometry_icon|, components.
 Add a ``geometry input`` to the later, in our example we are using the ``geometry pipeline`` as shown in the picture.

+More detail about the components can be found at RadiiGrasshopper_ in the documentation.

 .. |Connect| image:: /tutorial/Radii_Icons/ConnectParam.png
 .. |PublishMaterial_icon| image:: /tutorial/Radii_Icons/Material.png